knxd/knxd/README.md

 For a (german only) history and discussion why knxd emerged please also see: [eibd(war bcusdk) Fork -> knxd](http://knx-user-forum.de/forum/öffentlicher-bereich/knx-eib-forum/39972-eibd-war-bcusdk-fork-knxd)

-# This version does not yet work!

 # Unstable development version!

+## Most features do not yet work!

 This version is unstable.
 Development happens here.

-Please switch to the v0.12 branch for productive use.
+Please switch to the v0.12 branch for production use.

     git checkout v0.12